-- Marshall's Business Development Executive Director, Maia Schneider, is on the El Dorado County Joint Powers Authority for Emergency Medical Services Board. - Ms. Schneider also attended meetings in El Dorado County/Lake Tahoe Mental Health Collaborative. - 3.
-MMC will designate a representative to participate in El Dorado County's Community Health Improvement Plan team(s) that plan to address mental health issues within El Dorado County. - Marshall's Chief Executive Officer, James Whipple, serves as an advisor to the El Dorado County Health Improvement Plan, offering input and insight into improving access to care for the plan.
+- Marshall's Business Development Executive Director, Maia Schneider is on the El Dorado County Joint Powers Authority for Emergency Medical Services - Marshall's Business Development Executive Director, Maia Schneider serves on the El Dorado County Mental Health Collaborative

-- 4. MMC will standardize best practices for provision of mental health services. - Marshall's Chief Nursing Officer, Kathy Krejci, RN; Cindy Rice, RN, Marshall's VP of Clinical Nursing Services; Larry Schmidt, RN, Emergency Services Director and Michael Mirhadi, MD, Director of Emergency Medicine; hold monthly meetings with El Dorado County Public Health and leadership from Telecare, who runs the Psychiatric Healthcare Facility.
-They discuss and assess process, handoffs, and define working relationships, looking to improve continuity between the three entities.
+- 3. MMC will designate a representative to participate in El Dorado County's Community Health Improvement Plan team(s) that plan to address mental health issues within El Dorado County. - Marshall's Chief Executive Officer, James Whipple, serves as an advisor to the El Dorado County Health Improvement Plan, offering input and insight into improving access to care for the plan. - 4.
+MMC will standardize best practices for provision of mental health services. - Cindy Rice, RN, Marshall's VP of Clinical Nursing Services; Larry Schmidt, RN, Emergency Services Director and Michael Mirhadi, MD, Director of Emergency Medicine hold monthly meetings with El Dorado County Public Health and leadership from Telecare, who runs the Psychiatric Healthcare Facility.
+They discuss and assess process, handoffs, and define working relationships, looking to improve continuity between the three entities. - In 2018, Marshall introduced the role of Safety Care Associates in the ER.
+These associates are trained in de-escalation techniques and develop a non-threatening, working relationship with our mental health patients.
+We also use a "Safety Assist" arrival process that gathers a team of caregivers to the patient's bedside upon arrival.
+The team works together to ensure a safe care environment for both patients and staff.

-- Improve availability of and access to mental health services at Marshall Medical Center and within the community, striving for culturally and linguistically appropriate mental health services through recruitment of Spanish-speaking providers, to the extent possible - Improve patient care management and outcomes - Improve consistency of mental health care and services - Align approaches and practices related to mental health care and services
+- Improve availability of and access to mental health services at Marshall Medical Center and within the community, striving for culturally and linguistically appropriate mental health services through recruitment of Spanish-speaking providers to the extent possible. - Improve patient care management and outcomes. - Improve consistency of mental health care and services.

+• Align approaches and practices related to mental health care and services.

-- MMC will establish baselines for current staffing levels as well as Emergency Department visits related to mental health issues. - MMC will utilize the Kaizen team value stream analysis (a continuous improvement system) for opioid use across the continuum of care in order to evaluate performance and improve quality and access to care. - Implementation of EPIC Electronic Health Record system will allow MMC to track patient referrals and outcomes for mental health issues within MMC.
+- MMC will establish baselines for current staffing levels as well as Emergency Department visits related to mental health issues. - MMC will utilize the Kaizen team value stream analysis (a continuous improvement system) for opioid use across the continuum of care in order to evaluate performance and improve quality and access to care. - Implementation of Epic Electronic Health Record system will allow MMC to track patient referrals and outcomes for mental health issues within MMC.